exospheredata/veeam/README.md

 ### catalog recipe

 Installs and configures Veeam Backup and Recovery Catalog service using the default configuration

+### server recipe

+Installs and configures Veeam Backup and Recovery Server service using the default configuration

 ## Upload to Chef Server
 This cookbook should be included in each organization of your CHEF environment.
 When importing, leverage Berkshelf: